-A: Translating lab-based findings into clinical applications.
+A: Science-based approaches that move into clinical application.

 Q: Is the award amount for Grants and Fellowships the same?

 A: Yes, the award amount for both Grants and Fellowships is \$50,000 per year for two years, totaling \$100,000.